marcgg/marcgg.github.com/_books/work-rules.md

 score: 14
 ---

-Google's approach to human ressources, which I'd recommend reading for anyone interested in the recruitment process and willing to scan through a significant number of pages glorifying Google.
+Google's approach to human ressources, which I'd recommend reading to anyone interested in the recruitment process and willing to scan through a significant number of pages glorifying Google.
 While far from perfect, I consider it to be the best ressource I've read on recruitment since Joel Spolsky's [Guerilla Guide To Interviewing][1] from 2006.

 [1]:	http://joelonsoftware.com/articles/GuerrillaInterviewing3.html